marcus1337/NEAT/README.md

 c) create a new genome
 d) replace a genome by 1 new node connected by 2 new genomes

+### Speciator.h
+Applies genetic algorithms along with mutations to create a new generation of networks.
+Performance is boosted by multi-threading.

 ### NEAT.h
 Stores a neural network, and an array having extra copies of all genomes.